 ...creating our Future Forests together.

 Tom White is the founder of the future forests network.

 With a work history in ecology and conservation, in recent years Tom has become increasingly involved with tree planting schemes throughout the UK.
-He has helped with planting, fundraising, planning and co-leading events.
+He has planted, fund raised, co-led, planned and now widely promotes such events.

-Tom has a long term interest in the natural world.
-Since achieving his degree in Environmental Geosciences at Cardiff, he has spent a significant amount of his working life in wild places.
+Tom has spent a significant amount of his working life working in wild places.
 Previous roles include: Biodiversity Ranger (DoC, New Zealand); Forest Biodiversity Surveyor (MfE, New Zealand); Boreal Forest Field Surveyor (The University of Alberta, Canada) and Black Grouse Surveyor (RSPB Scotland).
-He is a qualified mountain leader and is currently employed by Forestry England at Westonbirt Arboretum.
+He is a qualified mountain leader and currently works at Westonbirt Arboretum (Forestry England).